whmsft/whmsft.github.io/releases/readme.txt

-This directory contains the main releases for all of my projects
+This directory contains the main releases (as zip) for all of my projects